Please, just listen!

 But when you accept, as a simple fact, that I do feel, no matter how irrational, then I can quit trying to convince you and get about the business of understanding what’s behind this irrational feeling.

-And when that’s clear, the answers are obvious and I don’t need advice.
+When that’s clear, the answers are obvious and I don’t need advice.
 Irrational feelings make sense when we understand what’s behind them.

-So please listen and just hear me.
+So please, listen and just hear me.